Michael Holman (filmmaker): Film and television

 Holman made short art films that premiered at The Mudd Club, Tier 3, The Ritz and other music venues.

 In 1984, Holman produced and hosted the short-lived hip-hop television show, Graffiti Rock.

-Holman was consulted and credited with story development on the screenplay for the 1996 Miramax feature film Basquiat, directed by Julian Schnabel.
+Holman earned the "Story Developed by Michael Thomas Holman" credit for the 1996 Miramax feature film Basquiat, directed by Julian Schnabel.
 He also appeared in the film which depicted the life of his late bandmate Jean-Michel Basquiat.

 Holman wrote, produced and directed Children's Television programming for the Nickelodeon Network, specifically Blue's Clues and Eureeka’s Castle.

 Hip Hop impresario

-Holman was reportedly the first writer to use the term Hip Hop in print (East Village Eye, January 1982).
+Holman was the third writer to use the term Hip Hop in print (East Village Eye, January 1982) following Robert Flipping (New Pittsburg Courier, Feb.
+24, 1979), and Collis Davis (Amsterdam News, Jan.
+12, 1980.
 He had different hip-hop TV shows around 1982, which were performance shows of graffiti artists, DJs, rappers, B-boys and B-girls.

 Holman introduced Malcolm McLaren to the music of Afrika Bambaataa and the Zulu Nation band.
-He also opened for McLaren's band Bow Wow Wow in 1981.
+He also opened for McLaren's protégés Bow Wow Wow in 1981.

 Holman created, managed, and choreographed the B-boy dance crew New York City Breakers, and created the first company called Hip hop International Inc in 1983.
 Touring the world and performing for the likes of President Ronald Reagan and the UK's Prince Andrew.

 Holman helped produce and 2nd unit direct the feature film Beat Street (1984).
 Holman rented Club Negril, a legendary Jamaican reggae club run by Jennifer and Hubert Peters, then created, hosted and produced the first Hip Hop television show in 1984, Graffiti Rock.
 He later wrote Breaking, a book on Hip Hop Culture for Scribner's Publishing.

 His voice has been sampled on the Beastie Boys track Alright Hear This.

 In 2000, The Rock & Roll Hall of Fame/Brooklyn Museum show: Roots, Rhymes + Rage: The Hip Hop Story, featured many of Holman's Hip Hop artifacts and writings.